GauravGupta2022/test/README.md

-New changes on Github here
+New
+for i in range